AllanRolli/projeto_atech/README.md

 ### Postgres config

-Inside the root of the project exists one docker-compose.yml file, with him you can make the pull of the postgres and the pgadmin to administrate.
+Inside the root of the project exists one docker-compose.yml file, with him you can make the pull of the postgres and the pgadmin to administrate, change the user and password in line 25, 26 to access the pgadmin.
 Remembering that you must have docker installed.
 From your command line: